RuokaiYin/SATA_Sim/README.md

 ## What's New:

-2023-Mar-15:
+**2023-Sep-6:**

+A new version of SATA_Sim that supports cycle-accurate energy simulation for SNN inference is online!
+A more detailed READMe file will be added soon.

+The new version of SATA_Sim takes into consideration both dynamic energy and leakage energy while counting all the data movement energy.

+The new version of SATA_Sim even lets you modify the hardware architecture if required.

+We use cacti-7.0 and scale-sim-v2 as the backbone to simulate the memory component and to get the cycle statics.

+For a quick start:

+1. Clone the project, download all the dependencies, and go to the inference-energy-cal folder.
+2. Modify the workload.yaml for your targeting workload, and modify the sata-config.yaml if any hardware architecture level changes are needed.
+3. Simply run 'python3 run.py' and find the computation and memory energy results in the results folder.
+Some of the other related statistics are also provided in the folder.
+4. The simulation might be running slow for large workloads.

+Please do leave a message if any new features are needed.
+Happy running simulations on SNNs!
+Go Spike!

+**2023-Mar-15:**

-SATA_Sim now supports the different operand size (weights and membrane potentials) for the forward stage energy estimation.
+SATA_Sim now supports the different operand sizes (weights and membrane potentials) for the forward-stage energy estimation.

-One useful case is use the tool to estimate the energy cost improvement of the quantized SNN models (both weight and membrane potential quantization is supported).
+One useful case is to use the tool to estimate the energy cost improvement of the quantized SNN models (both weight and membrane potential quantization is supported).

-To check the energy cost for different operand size, simply change the 'fwd_b' variable in the energy_cal.py to the target operand size.
+To check the energy cost for different operand sizes, simply change the 'fwd_b' variable in the energy_cal.py to the target operand size.
 Please note that we assume the weights and membrane potentials are always quantized to the same bit-width.